Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/c-runtime-library/reference/crtsetdebugfillthreshold.md

 ### <a name="parameters"></a>Parametry

 *newThreshold*<br/>
-Nové prahová hodnota velikost v bajtech.
+Nová velikost prahovou hodnotu v bajtech.

 ## <a name="return-value"></a>Návratová hodnota